dankamongmen/notcurses/doc/man/man1/notcurses-demo.1.md

 * (b)oxes—pulsating boxes with a transparent center
 * (c)hunli—the strongest woman in the world
 * (e)agle—they took some time off my life, back in the day
-* (f)allin—the screen falls apart under heavy blows
+* (f)allin'—the screen falls apart under heavy blows
 * (g)rid—a gradient of color lain atop a great grid
 * (j)ungle—low-bandwidth color cycling reveals ancient ruins
 * (l)uigi-a dashing Apennine plumber in a world of fire